 The vibe: This contemporary hotel is simplicity at its finest.
 With a neutral colour palette, dark wood panels and unforgettable Maritime hospitality, each room is a modern oasis without the fuss of a stuffy hotel.

-What to do: Head down to the hotel’s restaurant to soak up the sounds of local musicians performing live almost every night of the week.
+What to do: When COVID restrictions ease up, head down to the hotel’s restaurant to soak up the sounds of local musicians performing live almost every night of the week.

 Best Staycation Hotels in Halifax